reactstrap/reactstrap/README.md

 # reactstrap

-React Bootstrap 4 components compatible with React 0.14.x and 15.x.
+Easy to use React Bootstrap 4 components compatible with React 0.14.x and 15.x.

 ## Installation